spacemeshos/svm/docs/go-spacemesh-integration.md

 <br/>
 Let's denote this account address as `MINT`.
 <br/><br/>
-Next, we need to iterate over a configuration file containing all the so called "investors".
+Next, we need to iterate over a configuration file containing all the so-called "investors".
 <br/>
 For each "investor" we'll spawn a `Smart Wallet App`.
 The app-spawner (transaction `sender`) will be `MINT`.
 <br/>
 The `value` field of the spawn transaction will be the `coins` field (see the configuration file).
 It means that `value` coins will be transferred from `MINT` account to the new `App` account.
 <br/>
-If the spawning of a `Smart Wallet` fails (theoretically) - the whole `Genesis flow` should halt.
+If the spawning a `Smart Wallet` fails (theoretically) - the whole `Genesis flow` should halt.
 <br/>

 Gas concerns: during the `Genesis flow` the `gas_metering` flag will be turned-off.
 (SVM supports that).